pthomson88/rollerski-atlas/index.md

 <!-- Header -->
 # Mapped rollerski routes

 Scroll down to see a description of routes.
-Click on the map to go to that route in Google Maps
+Click on the map preview to go to that route (e.g. in Google maps or in Strava)

 ## Central